From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Experiments

 \section{Experiments}

-In this section, we evaluate the defense performance of DPoE against four different types of backdoor attacks on SST-2 dataset.
-We provide an overview of our experimental settings (\Cref{exp:setup}) and present a comparison of empirical results (\Cref{exp:main}).
+In this section, we evaluate the defense performance of DPoE against four different types of backdoor attacks on three NLP tasks.
+We provide an overview of our experimental settings (\Cref{exp:setup}) and present a comparison of empirical results (\Cref{exp:main}) followed by further analysis (\Cref{exp:analysis}).